Bieine/Articles-Resources/README.md

 ### Settings in Entra Admin Center

 1. In the [Entra Admin Center](https://entra.microsoft.com/#view/Microsoft_AAD_IAM/ConsentPoliciesMenuBlade/~/UserSettings)
-, sign in as a Peivileged Role Administrator.
+, sign in as a Privileged Role Administrator.
 2. Browse for "User Consent Settings" in the Search Bar.
 3. Select "Allow user consent for apps".